jg2kpy/jg2kpy/README.md

 ## Hi, I'm Junior Gutiérrez
-I like Programming, Software Engineering, Mobile and Backend development 👨‍💻\
+I like Programming, Software Engineering, Mobile and Backend development 👨‍💻.\
-I'm from Asunción, capital of Paraguay 🇵🇾
+I'm from Asunción, capital of Paraguay 🇵🇾.

 ## University Career 👨‍🎓
-I'm currently studying "Ingeniería en Informática" at <a href="https://www.pol.una.py" target="_blank" style="text-decoration:none">FP-UNA</a> (Facultad Politécnica - Universidad Nacional de Asunción)\
+I'm currently studying "Ingeniería en Informática" at <a href="https://www.pol.una.py" target="_blank" style="text-decoration:none">FP-UNA</a> (Facultad Politécnica - Universidad Nacional de Asunción).\
-This major is a mix of Computer Science knowledge with Engineering skills\
+This major is a mix of Computer Science knowledge with Engineering skills.\
-I did a one-semester study abroad at Wichita State University
+I did a one-semester study abroad at Wichita State University.

 ## Programming languages and technologies